albertofernandezvillan/computer-vision-and-deep-learning-course/README.md

 Work in progress :construction:

-Objectives
+**Objectives**

- * To know the current context of computer vision in the new era of artificial intelligence and Deep Learning
+   :heavy_check_mark: To know the current context of computer vision in the new era of artificial intelligence and Deep Learning

- * To know the main tools and strategies for problem solving using different data sources
+   :heavy_check_mark: To know the main tools and strategies for problem solving using different data sources

- * Knowing how to handle computer tools and specific software for digital image processing
+   :heavy_check_mark: Knowing how to handle computer tools and specific software for digital image processing

- * Understanding how basic digital image processing and analysis methods and techniques work
+   :heavy_check_mark: Understanding how basic digital image processing and analysis methods and techniques work

-Content
+**Content**

- * Introduction to OpenCV and Python
+ :heavy_check_mark: Introduction to OpenCV and Python

- * Basic image treatment
+ :heavy_check_mark: Basic image treatment

- * Image processing
+ :heavy_check_mark: Image processing

- * Machine learning (Scikit-learn)
+ :heavy_check_mark: Machine learning (Scikit-learn)

- * Deep learning (Tensorflow, Keras, PyTorch)
+ :heavy_check_mark:Deep learning (Tensorflow, Keras, PyTorch)

 The target audience is broad and includes
  * People who have done computer science (maybe to graduate level) but who have not knowledge about OpenCV